 Carbon monoxide poisoning can be particularly dangerous for people who are sleeping or intoxicated.
 People may have irreversible brain damage or even die before anyone realizes there's a problem.

 The warning signs of carbon monoxide poisoning can be subtle.
 But the condition is a life-threatening medical emergency.
 If you think you or someone you're with may have carbon monoxide poisoning, get into fresh air and seek emergency medical care.

 Carbon monoxide poisoning is caused by inhaling combustion fumes.
 When too much carbon monoxide is in the air you're breathing, your body replaces the oxygen in your red blood cells with carbon monoxide.
 This prevents oxygen from reaching your tissues and organs.

-Various fuel-burning products and engines produce carbon monoxide.
-Normally the amount of carbon monoxide produced by these sources isn't cause for concern.
-But if they're used in a closed or partially closed space — such as using a charcoal grill indoors — the carbon monoxide can build to dangerous levels.
+Various fuel-burning appliances and engines produce carbon monoxide.
+The amount of carbon monoxide produced by these sources usually isn't cause for concern.
+But if they're used in a closed or partially closed space — cooking with a charcoal grill indoors, for example — the carbon monoxide can build to dangerous levels.

 Smoke inhalation during a fire also can cause carbon monoxide poisoning.

 Exposure to carbon monoxide may be particularly dangerous for:

 - Unborn babies.
 Fetal blood cells take up carbon monoxide more readily than adult blood cells do.
 This makes unborn babies more susceptible to harm from carbon monoxide poisoning.